 Maia’s growth continues on in a positive direction.
 She is still a touch insecure in new or stressful situations, but we saw that shift as well with the last expansion.
 Although Guida has always been the explorer, a few weeks in the new space, it was Maia who first crossed the creek to see what was on the other side.
 Her self-confidence continues to grow.

 Palms are a weakness of hers.
 She initially had quite the drive to knock them down and help herself, but thankfully that desire has decreased.
 Maia isn’t a picky eater, although she doesn’t like melons (which we still find hard to believe,) she is far from a dainty eater and has no problem shoving an entire trunkful of hay in her mouth at a time.
-Mango season is definitely her favorite time off the year.
-She loved food.
+Mango season is definitely her favorite time of the year.
+She loves food.

 For all of Maia’s big energy, she is one of the most cooperative elephants.
 She wants to give you what you need, she wants to help and she truly wants to be good.
 She is a peach who makes it impossible to not laugh when you spend time with her.
 She is one of those elephants who creates joy.
 We believe each new elephant will bring lessons for Maia to learn and that she will embrace them wholeheartedly and continue to grow and be the elephant she was always meant to be.
-Give to support her care.